-- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures. - Implement appropriate security measures through EiS Cantium to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Ensure that our monitoring systems are applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team - Ensure appropriate access and technical support is given to the DSL (and/or deputy) to our filtering and monitoring systems, to enable them to take appropriate safeguarding action if/when required.
+- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures. - Implement appropriate security measures through EiS Cantium to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team.
+Filtering systems include ContentKeeper and Wavenet. - ContentKeeper is the school's managed in-house filtering system.

+- Wavenet is the filtering system provided by the school's internet provider: Medway Grid For Learning (MGFL) - Ensure that our monitoring systems are applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team - Ensure appropriate access and technical support is given to the DSL (and/or deputy) to our filtering and monitoring systems, to enable them to take appropriate safeguarding action if/when required.